Very-Bad-Goose/Senior-Project/README.md

 - Austin Nolte

-For more information or assistance, feel free to contact the Byte Brigade team.
+For more information or assistance, please contact the Byte Brigade team.

 ---